-buf commands, so we'll shift gears and learn how we can use
+buf commands, so now you'll shift gears and learn how to use

-Visit https://buf.build/login and you will be prompted with a few different login options, including Google, Github, and traditional email and password.
-After you have successfully authenticated, you'll be prompted to select a username and complete your registration.
-If successful, you should see that you're logged-in and your username will be rendered in the upper right-hand corner.
+Visit https://buf.build/login and you'll be prompted with a few different login options, including Google, GitHub, and traditional email and password.
+After you've successfully authenticated, you'll be prompted to select a username and complete your registration.
+If successful, you should see that you're logged in and that your username is rendered in the upper right-hand corner.

-Throughout this tour, we reference the environment variable
+Throughout this tour, you'll see references to the

 so that you can copy and paste commands.